We are installing the Hybrid Configuration Wizard (HCW) on the Exchange Server, but an error…

 When running the Hybrid Configuration Wizard, you will get the option to select a Hybrid Topology.

 - Exchange Classic Hybrid Topology: The URL will be your on-premises Exchange Server.
 For example, hybrid.company.com or mail.company.com.
-This is the URL that you configured in the wizard.
+It’s the URL that you configured in the wizard.

 - Exchange Modern Hybrid Topology: The URL will be a populated resource mailbox.
 For example, d07c851a-d141-2c91-f2b3-4bb87r5e51gg.resource.mailboxmigration.his.msappproxy.net.
-This is configured when the Hybrid Agent gets installed in the wizard.
+It’s configured when the Hybrid Agent gets installed in the wizard.

 Find migration endpoint remote server URL in PowerShell